September 3, 2019

 If you’re mainly writing notes and researching papers, then a MacBook is likely to be under-utilized in your care.
 However, designers and media students have a stronger use case, thanks to the platform's (deserved) reputation as a tool for graphics and video editing.
 The MacBook Pro is, after all, one of the Best Laptops for Designers.

 The cost of a MacBook can be mitigated by Apple’s student discounts.
-As an example, the entry-level MacBook Air can be had for $849 currently if you’re a student, a nice $150 discount off the list price.
+As an example, the entry-level MacBook Air can be had for $999 currently if you’re a student, an okay $100 discount off the list price.

 How We Chose the Best Laptops for Students